 Vaccine administrators will need contact information to keep track of the vaccine you received and to remind you of the need for a second dose.
 They are also likely to request information to determine your priority group and insurance coverage, although the state Department of Health has not answered questions about what specific information will be collected.

 Information on eligibility and immunization schedule can be found at ct.gov/covidvaccine/access.
-The state estimates that the vaccine will not be widely available to the general public until late summer or fall 2021.

 It's important to remember that access to vaccines and information change rapidly, so check back often for the most up-to-date information.